 Bank*

 A Mexican bank currently offers discounts on life, car, motorcycle, and home insurance through a variety of channels, including assisted sales, phone calls, and promotional codes generated on-site.
 These promotions are also integrated into credit card processes and the Benefits program, where users can access discounts based on their credit score.
+However, despite these efforts, there is an opportunity to streamline and expand the discount model, leveraging the bank's app to enhance digital sales and reach a broader audience.

-Problem
+Current Problem

 Through a thorough examination of the current system, several key issues have emerged:

-Currently, there is no streamlined incentive model for customers and executives to effectively drive digital sales
+Currently, there is no streamlined incentive model for customers and executives to effectively drive digital sales.

-The current incentive scheme operates independently of the executives, limiting their influence on sales outcomes
+The current incentive scheme operates independently of the executives, limiting their influence on sales outcomes.

 Model Value Proposition